jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Note the following "boundary" behavior for promotion and demotion.
-Any level-six headings will not be demoted further (i.e., they remain at level six, since Markdown and HTML do not define more than six levels of headings) and any level-one headings will promoted away entirely (i.e., heading markup will be removed, since a level-zero heading is not defined).
+Any level-six headings will not be demoted further (i.e., they remain at level six, since Markdown and HTML do not define more than six levels of headings) and any level-one headings will be promoted away entirely (i.e., heading markup will be removed, since a level-zero heading is not defined).